 Check your auto-responders

-Does everything look just how you left it here?
+Does everything here look how it should be and how you left it?

 Once you’re back up and running and your Microsoft Exchange is secure, consider enabling 2-factor-authentication and of course it’s a good idea to make sure you’ve got good quality anti-virus software running.